falcosecurity/falcosidekick/README.md

 syslog:
   # host: "" # Syslog host, if not empty, Syslog output is enabled
   # port: "" # Syslog endpoint port number
   # protocol: "" # Syslog transport protocol.
-It can be either "tcp" or "udp"
+It can be either "tcp" or "udp" (default: tcp)
+  # format: "" # Syslog payload format.
+It can be either "json" or "cef" (default: json)
   # minimumpriority: "debug" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)

 mqtt: